PITTSFIELD -- Baseball managers will say that for a team to be successful, it should be strong up the middle.

 The manager said any combination of Rob McLam of UMass, Chad Funkouser of Brevard College, Brandon Howard of Bowling Green and Fordham Prep standout Andrew Velazquez, will also see time at short and second.

 "I've got a pretty good middle that I can work off of," said Keefe.
 "McLam was All-Atlantic 10 twice this year.
 Funkhauser has been All-Conference.
-We've got Brandon Howard, who's played shortstop and second base at [Bowling Green], and I've got Andrew Velasquez, who is a kid coming out of prep school and
+We've got Brandon Howard, who's played shortstop and second base at [Bowling Green], and I've got Andrew Velasquez, who is a kid coming out of prep school and is the real deal."

 The Futures League allows prep school graduates to participate in the league, and Velasquez is ticketed to play at Virginia Tech next year.
 Keefe said it's also possible that Velasquez might be drafted in the top 10 rounds.